MasaCMS/MasaGoogleSitemaps/README.md

 ## Installation

-If you have that plugin, you should uninstall that plugin first, then install this one.
-Page-level settings are similar, so you shouldn't have to do anything but update the settings (Step 4).

-### To install the Masa Google Sitemaps plugin:

-- Uninstall Meld Google Sitemaps (if you have it installed)
+- Uninstall Meld Google Sitemaps or Mura Google Sitemaps (if you have it installed)
 - Click on Plugins > Add Plugin in your Masa CMS administrator
 - Either
    - download the plugin from the Masa CMS GitHub repository and click 'Code' --> 'Download ZIP'